Satisfactory Academic Progress

 Students should arrive 15 minutes early to set up the rooms for patient care.
 If a student is not participating and will not have logged hours for the day, they should notify their clinic partner and their instructor as soon as possible.
 It is each student’s responsibility to be in the clinic to care for their patients.
 Inadequate participation in the clinic could result in dismissal from the clinic and the student having to retake the clinic the following trimester.
 Missing clinical hours could affect the student’s required 350 patient visits for M.S.TCM or 250 patient’s visits for M.S.Ac. as well as required clinic hours needed for graduation.
 If you are short of the required hours needed, or patient visits needed for graduation, the hours and or visits must be made up before graduation.
 If a student does not receive 90 hours during the trimester, they will receive an incomplete until they make up the hours.
 During each clinic, each student is responsible for filling out the “Student Performed Treatment Sheet” and having it signed by the Clinic Supervisor.

 Leave of Absence

 A student may apply for an approved leave of absence (LOA) at any time.
-The student requesting the LOA must deliver the completed LOA request form to the Academic Dean of Students.
-The LOA request form must be dated and signed, include the reason for the LOA and report the student’s anticipated return date.
-LOA requests are usually granted for medical, maternity, financial, personal, family and emergency situations or for military duty requirements.
+The student requesting the LOA must deliver the completed LOA request form to the CSTCM Academic Dean of Students.
+The LOA request form must be dated and signed, including the reason for the LOA, and report the student’s anticipated return date.
+LOA requests are usually granted for medical, maternity, financial, personal, family, emergencies, or military duty requirements.

-A student will need to reapply to the program if they do not return within the time granted for leave of absence and will be subject to readmission policy.
-If a student does not return then the student will be withdrawn from the program.
+A student will need to reapply to the program if they do not return within the time granted for LOA and be subject to readmission policy.
+If a student does not return, then the student will be withdrawn from the program.

 No Add/Drop fees will be assessed to a student who is going on a LOA.